 For small groups of 50 people or less, Renton has several spaces optimal for intimate gatherings.
-Locations include restaurants, neighborhood and community centers, Renton Technical College, Renton Chamber of Commerce, Renton History Museum, hotels, fire station conference rooms, the Carco Theatre, and more.
+Locations include restaurants, neighborhood and community centers, Renton Technical College, Renton Chamber of Commerce, Renton History Museum, hotels, Renton Community Center Banquet Hall, the Carco Theatre, and more.

 If your meeting or conference needs require space for more than 50 people, but less than 250, Renton has a wide variety of options.
 From educational institutions like Renton Technical College and Embry-Riddle Aeronautical University to hotels like Larkspur Landing and Red Lion Hotel and Conference Center, there is copious mid-size venue space available.
 There are also a handful of unique places to host your event.
 Downtown Harley-Davidson Hog Heaven Conference Room has space for up to 200 people, and the Rockin’ Horse Dinner Barn, ideal for weddings, receptions, parties, and dinners, can comfortably seat up to 150 people.